-When made aware of concerns involving consensual and non-consensual sharing of nudes and semi-nude images and/or videos by children, staff are advised to:
+When made aware of concerns involving consensual and non-consensual sharing of, or the threat to the sharing of, nudes and semi-nude images and/or videos by children, staff are advised to:

 - Report any concerns to the DSL immediately. - Never view, copy, print, share, store or save the imagery, or ask a child to share or download it this may be illegal.
-If staff have already viewed the imagery by accident, this will be immediately reported to the DSI - Not delete the imagery or ask the child to delete it. - Not say or do anything to blame or shame any children involved. - Explain to child(ren) involved that they will report the issue to the DSL and reassure them that they will receive appropriate support and help. - Not ask the child or children involved in the incident to disclose information regarding the imagery and not share information about the incident with other members of staff, the child(ren) involved or their, or other, parents and/or carers.
+If staff have already viewed the imagery by accident, this will be immediately reported to the DSL. - Not delete the imagery or ask the child to delete it. - Not say or do anything to blame or shame any children involved. - Explain to child(ren) involved that they will report the issue to the DSL and reassure them that they will receive appropriate support and help. - Not ask the child or children involved in the incident to disclose information regarding the imagery and not share information about the incident with other members of staff, the child(ren) involved or their, or other, parents and/or carers.
 This is the responsibility of the DSL.

-The DSL will respond to the concerns as set out in the non-statutory UKCIS guidance: Sharing nudes and semi-nudes: advice for education settings working with children and young people - GOV.UK (www.gov.uk)
+The DSL will respond to the concerns as set out in the non-statutory UKCIS guidance: Sharing nudes and seminudes: advice for education settings working with children and young people - GOV.UK (www.gov.uk)

-For further details regarding the procedures for responding to specific online incidents or concerns, please contact the DSL/Online Safety Coordinator.
+For further details regarding the procedures for responding to specific online incidents or concerns, please contact the DSL/Online Safety Lead in the School.